Honoring the History of Vanport

-Vanport was once Oregon’s second largest city, created as a wartime housing development for Kaiser Shipyard.
-Located in the Kenton neighborhood, it was home to 40,000, but was washed away in a flood on May 30, 1948.
-Today, all that remains are the memories of the survivors and their families, and a small piece of concrete foundation from the original Vanport movie theater.
+Located in what is now the Kenton neighborhood, Vanport was washed away in a flood on May 30, 1948.
+Today, all that remains are the memories of the survivors and their families, and a small piece of concrete slab from the original Vanport movie theater.